mj305/gatsby-starter-netlify-cms/src/pages/index.md

   subheading: THE MOST ADVANCED OPENERS AVAILABLE
   description: >
     Strong.
 Quiet.
 Versatile.
-Choose from the best in smart home and security features to simplify your life, stay connected to home and protect what matters most,Installed and Backed Up By AAA Garage Door Inc.
+Choose from the best in smart home and security features to simplify your life, stay connected to home and protect what matters most,Installed and Backed Up By Garage Door Serivce.
   jack:
     title: Jack Shaft Openers
     description: >